GuiBo79/CarND-Vehicle-Detection/writeup.md

 ### 4. Multiple Detection (Add Heat & Threshold Funtion)

 As mentioned , the heat function is used to filter false positives in the pipeline.
 The function add_heat() is located at the 7th cell of the jupyter notebook.
-After process the image is aplied an threshold
+After process the image is aplied an threshold and result can be view above.

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?
+![alt text][image5]

+### 5. Pipeline result in images

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on 5 scales using RGB 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

+![alt text][image6]
-![alt text][image4]
+![alt text][image7]
----

 ### Video Implementation